Frequently Asked Questions

 Critical thinking approaches in education takes many forms: whereas some schools offer coursework specifically for developing critical thinking capacities, others develop mindsets for critical thinking that is manifest in school culture.
 Others still take a subject-specific approach to embedding critical thinking into the classroom based on what critical thinking looks like in a particular domain.

 It is possible to develop critical thinking at home.
-Kids as young as 7 can differentiate between opinion, argument, and proof, and those who think about their thinking are shown to perform better in school.
+Kids as young as seven can differentiate between opinion, argument, and proof, and those who think about their thinking are shown to perform better in school.
 Parents can help kids learn to engage in richer forms of thoughts and to grow more comfortable with expression and argumentation of different thoughts and opinions.

 One of the most important roles of a parent in this domain is to provide a safe environment to test and practice such cognitive skills.
 Strategies as simple as asking “why” questions help to develop kids’ critical thinking skills on their own as they work through their argumentation.